South Africa: U.S. Pulls Funding for South African Medical Research

 In late February, the US Agency for International Development (USAID) began cancelling the bulk of its grants globally.
 In South Africa, many of the terminated programmes were providing HIV treatment and prevention services, but others were also research-based.
 For instance, USAID cut a large research programme that was developing an experimental HIV vaccine.

-In early March, NIH sub-grants from Columbia University were then cancelled, which affected several clinical researchers around the world, including in South Africa.
+In early March, NIH subgrants from Columbia University were then cancelled, which affected several clinical researchers around the world, including in South Africa.
 Then, later in March, the NIH directly sent termination notices to several grant-holders in South Africa, alleging that they were promoting "DEI" (diversity, equality and inclusion).
-It seems that researchers at Wits University were hit particularly hard during this wave.
+It seems that researchers at WITS were hit particularly hard during this wave.

 The SAMRC has been coordinating efforts to address the crisis.
-Business Day recently reported that the SAMRC had secured R400 million in commitments from donor organisations to fund the shortfall, conditional on the government matching this rand for rand.
+Business Day recently reported that the SAMRC had secured 400 million rand in commitments from donor organisations to fund the shortfall, conditional on the government matching this rand for rand.

 In the meantime, the cuts are only continuing.
 The latest approach appears to be to cancel NIH grants incrementally and discreetly, by refusing to renew them or to communicate that this is even happening.